annyadahmani/DH150-ANNYADAHMANI/README.md

 ![joy of baking homepage](joyofbaking-screenshot.png)

 #### Initial overall evaluation
 > My initial overall evaluation about this webpage was how busy and chaotic it looked.
 There is just too much happening and it's overwhelming.
-I also notice random pictures and text floating on the page.
+I also notice random pictures and text floating on the page and a lot of white space on the right side of the page.
 At first glance, it seemed like there was no uniformity within the page.
 Another initial observation I had was the color coding of the left categorical index.
 The color coding seemed off where there were light brown, darkbrown, orange, and green colored fonts.
 I was unsure whether things were normal text or if they were meant to be clicked to take you to another page.

 #### Heuristics evaluation
 > Discussed all 10 heuristics with sensible